ShayHill/docx2python/README.md

 Some fine print about checkboxes:

 MS Word has checkboxes that can be checked any time, and others that can only be checked when the form is locked.
-The previous print as. ``☐`` or ``☒``.
+The previous print as. ``\u2610`` (open checkbox) or ``\u2612`` (crossed checkbox).
 Which this module, the latter will too.
 I gave checkboxes a bailout value of ``----checkbox failed----`` if the xml doesn't look like I expect it to, because I don't have several-thousand test files with checkboxes (as I did with most of the other form elements).
 Checkboxes *should* work, but please let me know if you encounter any that do not.